saltyorg/docs/docs/sandbox/apps/tqm.md

 ### Modify the "Settings" file

-If you don't feel comfortable editing the service file directly, you can edit the **settings.yml** file in `/opt/sandbox/`.
+You can edit the **settings.yml** file in `/opt/sandbox/`.
 Once you set your download client, run the role again and it will update the service.

 Shortened example of **settings.yml**: